camaraproject/Governance/ProjectCharter.md

     * Provide customer service and support for the design phase and experimentation.

 APIs grouped by services and bundled up into “Service APIs” could reduce the complexity of accessing operator capabilities for developers and enterprises.
-Telco Global API Project is an independent open-source project and not controlled by any single company.
+CAMARA Project is an independent open-source project and not controlled by any single company.
 How each operator monetize the API is completely out of the scope of the project.
 Implementation is still on the operator responsibility.
-Only scope of the Telco Global API Project is how APIs are designed or consumed technically.
+Only scope of the CAMARA Project is how APIs are designed or consumed technically.

 ## Scope of the project

 **Functional scope**

 From functional perspective the scope is limited to telco APIs, that means APIs in the domain of telco mobile networks, telco fixed line networks or supporting these (e.g. for authentication).
-The respective API families are clarified during the ramp up of the Telco Global API project, specifically the ones exposed to customers.
+The respective API families are clarified during the ramp up of the CAMARA Project, specifically the ones exposed to customers.

 **Technical scope**